 The Origin of Blue Sky Laws

-The blue sky laws came up with the intent to safeguard and protect the interest of investors for ensuring that all the important information is disclosed to the public/investors at a fair and reasonable level, so as to assist them in taking a careful decision with regard to their investments.
+The blue sky laws came up with the intent to safeguard and protect the interest of investors by ensuring that all the important information is disclosed to the public/investors at a fair and reasonable level so as to assist them in making a careful decisions with regard to their investments.
 Further, to impose liability and penalties for false and misleading information.
 And to provide an administrative mechanism to regulate and enforce these laws.

 History and Evolution of Blue Sky Laws